Dietmar von Aist: Life

 The Upper Austrian Aistersheim water castle was first mentioned in 1159 together with Freiherr (Baron) Dietmar von Aist, a ministerialis of the Babenberg ruler Henry II of Austria.
-If he is really identical with the poet is not completely certain on chronological grounds.
+Whether he is really to be identified with the poet is not completely certain on chronological grounds.
 A certain Ditmarus de Agasta mentioned in further records, who died childless about 1171, is possibly the same as Dietmar von Aist.

 Dietmar is also referred to in the 1220s poem Diu Crône by Heinrich von dem Türlin.

 Works

 A whole series of songs is ascribed to Dietmar, but his authorship can be clearly decided in only a few cases.
 With those verses which can be attributed to him without any doubt, he belongs in the earliest period of the Minnesang.
 Dietmar von Aist and his work represent the link between the uncourtly and the courtly forms.